supercollider/supercollider/README_BELA.md

   0  0      0          159371     0     00500080   76.4  ROOT
   0  2282   1          1          0     00b00380    0.0  scsynth
   0  2286   1          2          0     00300380    0.0  mAudioSyncSignalTask
-  0  2288   2          159368     1     00300184   21.0  beaglert-audio
+  0  2288   2          159368     1     00300184   21.0  bela-audio
   0  0      0          251165     0     00000000    1.9  IRQ67: [timer]
 </pre>

-the "MSW" column indicates mode switches; this number should NEVER increase in the beaglert-audio thread.
+the "MSW" column indicates mode switches; this number should NEVER increase in the bela-audio thread.
 It is fine if it increases on a task that runs occasionally, but keep in mind that each mode switch carries an additional overhead.

 Optional: Bonus level: Even more plugins (sc3-plugins)
 ======================================================